setaman/vue-ellipse-progress-docs/guide/slots/default.md

 # `default`

-Use this scoped slot, if you want to customize the presentation of the circle legend and make a use of the animated counter, so your formatting is still animated.
-This works similar to the [`legendFormatter`](#legendformatter) and is just an alternative way to provide a custom format.
+Use this scoped slot if you want to customize the presentation of the circle legend and make a use of the animated counter, so your formatting is still animated.
+This works similar to the [`legendFormatter`](../options/legendFormatter.md) and is just an alternative way to provide a custom format.
 You can access animated counter properties through the scoped slot props and adjust the presentation of the legend to your needs.